WSPRpi/wspr-server/server/protocol.md

 * X for tX percentage.
 Exactly 3 digits specifying 0-100, multiple of 10.
 * S for Status.
 Arbitrary string containing hardware-reported status.
 Only sent from Hardware to Software in case of error.
 * T for Timestamp.
 Used to keep software in sync with hardware time.
 String in Unix `date` format.
+* V for Version number.
+String of format "1.1" or "test1" where 1 represents any arbitary number.